Explainable Bayesian Optimization: Experimental Setup

 \subsection{Optimization Problems}

-We evaluate TNTRules on two sets of optimization problems: First, we benchmark using test functions for optimization, and second HPO with deep learning models.
-We set weights for interestingness $\alpha$ as $w_1 = 0.2, w_2 = 0.2, w_3 = 0.1, w_4 = 0.5$ for all experiments in this paper.
-We select these weights to give 50\% importance to locating the solutions and the other 50\% in creating the bounding boxes.
-Weight adjustments have not been explored in this paper.
-We conduct a comparative analysis of TNTRules with the XAI methods Decision rules (DR)~\cite{apte1997data}, RXBO~\cite{chakraborty_post-hoc_nodate}, and RuleXAI~\cite{macha2022rulexai}.
+We evaluate TNTRules on two sets of optimization problems: First, we benchmark using test functions for optimization (Booth, Matyas, Himmelblau, Hölder table, and Cross-in-tray functions)~\cite{mishra2006some,silagadze2007finding,Himmelblau1972AppliedNP}, and second, HPO with deep learning models (MLP, ResNET~\cite{7780459}, and XceptionNET~\cite{8099678}).
+We set the weights for interestingness $\alpha$ as $w_1 = 0.2, w_2 = 0.2, w_3 = 0.1, w_4 = 0.5$ (Sec.~\ref{sssec:rulerank}) for all experiments in this paper as recommended by the multi-objective optimization.
+Ablation for different weights was also explored to show how well the optimization step performs (cf. Sec~\ref{sssec:intweights}).
+We perform a comparative analysis of TNTRules with the XAI methods Decision trees (DT)~\cite{10.5555/3044805.3044891}, RXBO~\cite{chakraborty_post-hoc_nodate}, and RuleXAI~\cite{macha2022rulexai}.